Polymarket traders currently assign a 85.0% probability to "Will Jerome Powell depart as Fed Chair by May 16 2026?".

-Liquidity conviction is currently classified as low, with approximately $1,420 in 24-hour trading activity.
+Liquidity conditions are low, with approximately $2,114 in 24-hour trading activity.

 Current Market Pricing